Hilltop, Tacoma, Washington: Education

 Hilltop is served by three elementary schools: McCarver Elementary, Stanley Elementary, and Bryant Montessori, all part of Tacoma Public Schools.
 SOAR Academy, a public K-8 Charter School is also located on Tacoma's Hilltop.

-The Evergreen State College Tacoma campus is located in the Hilltop neighborhood.
+The Evergreen State College's Tacoma Campus is located in the Hilltop neighborhood.
 The downtown campus of Bates Technical College is located on the border of Hilltop and downtown.

 Demographics

 The neighborhood's population is 12,002 and remains racially diverse.
 41% of residents are White, 30% Black or African-American, 12% Asian, 3% Native American, 1% Pacific Islander, 3% from other races, and 8% from two or more races.
 Hispanic or Latino of any race were 7% of the population.
 32% of residents were below poverty line.

 Boundaries

 In 2007, the Tacoma City Council adopted new official boundaries for downtown Tacoma which included a portion of the Hilltop neighborhood as far west as South L Street and changed the name of the Hilltop business district to the Upper Tacoma Business District, a name that local business owners had started using to avoid the gang and crime stigma associated with the name Hilltop, providing "a sort of witness protection program for the shopping district".

 In 2011, the City Council recognized that Upper Tacoma was an outdated name.
 This followed a request from the Hilltop Business Association (formerly the Upper Tacoma Business Association), led by President Eric Crittendon, to reclaim the name Hilltop.